sungwoncho/locater/README.md

 Returns an array of positions of occurrences of `pattern` in `input`.
 A position is represented by an object with keys `line` and `cursor`.

 `pattern` can be either String, Regex or an Array.

+An array can have a combination of String and Regex as its elements.
+For instance, you can provide `[/[a-zA-Z]{5}/g, 'foo']` as an argument.

-If it is a Regex, it should be declared as global.
+Any Regex should be declared as **global**.

 If there is no match, locater returns an empty array.